Subscribe

 Examples of Homer's work both before and after The Life Line show how Winslow was intrigued by the struggle for survival within the context of maritime disasters.
 The dimensions of the maritime drama are many, including the story of the struggle, the joy of successful rescue, and all too often, the stoicism exhibited in the face of tragedy and loss.

-The William S. Paley Collection, from
+The William S. Paley Collection, from NY's Museum of Modern Art,

-A Taste for Modernism, now at the de Young
+now at the de Young

 William S. Paley spent his life pointing others to informative and interesting ideas.
 He built CBS, the Columbia Broadcasting Company.
 His influential demand for excellence raised the quality of news and entertainment.
 Paley always sought to inform, influence and at times inspire Americans' understanding of themselves and their place in the world.
 Outside the office, Paley continued his informative, influential and inspiring ways through his energetic promotion and association with the arts.